rtk-rnjn/Parrot/extra/tutorials/python/resources.md

----
-embed:
-    title: "Resources"
----

-The [Resources page](https://www.pythondiscord.com/resources/) on our website contains a list of hand-selected learning resources that we regularly recommend to both beginners and experts.
+The [Resources page](https://www.pythondiscord.com/resources/) contains a list of hand-selected learning resources that we regularly recommend to both beginners and experts.